jake-killion/InfoTrack-Ranking/InfoTrackRanking/README.md

-﻿To setup, log onto MSSQL, type "localhost\SQLEXPRESS" as the Server name, and select Windows Authentication.
-Next, create a new query and run the following script to create the database, table, plus some sample data:
+Please log on to your local instance of sql express, open a new query and run the following script to create the database, table, plus some sample data:

 CREATE DATABASE InfoTrackRankingDB;
+GO

 USE InfoTrackRankingDB;
+GO

 CREATE TABLE [dbo].[RankHistory](
 	[Id] [int] IDENTITY(1,1) NOT NULL,